be-fe/iSlider/README.md

 - `{Array}`
 - Enable plug-ins and configure the initialization parameters
-- A list of names incoming To activate plugins: ```['dot', 'button', 'zoompic', ...]```, in addition, support incoming initialization parameters: ```[..., ['zoompic', {zoomFactor: 2}], ...]```
+- Incomming a name list of plugins which would be actived: ```['dot', 'button', 'zoompic', ...]```, in addition, it's support incoming initialization parameters: ```[..., ['zoompic', {zoomFactor: 2}], ...]```
-- If the plug does not exist or is not loaded ignored
+- It will be ignored if the plug-in does not exist or is not loaded

 ### Event callbacks

 - `{Function}`
-- At initialization passed, by way of example the method can also be "on" for event registration.
+- Incomming at initialization, it can also registrat event by way of living example with method "on".
-- As the initialization parameter needed **on** at the beginning and to all lowercase for hump naming binding.
+- As the initialization parameter it's needed to beginning with **on** and it would to be lowercase, Camel-Case would be used for binding.
-- Due to the different callback method in which different scenes, there will be differences between the incoming parameters.
+- Due to the different scenes,callback method should be different , there will be different between the incoming parameters.

 Example: